msakr21/bitly-take-home/README.md

 <!-- Usage -->
 ### Usage

-1) To run the program, just type the code below in the console/terminal:
+1) To run the program, just type the following code: `ruby count_clicks_runner.rb` in the console/terminal.

-`ruby count_clicks_runner.rb`

-You'll see the following output:
+You'll see the output shown below:
 ```
 [
   {